segdeha/es6/lessons/templates.md

 **_[Run it](https://repl.it/MsJ5)_**

 There’s a bunch more you can do with template literals.
-For more advanced uses, see [the template literals article on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+For more advanced uses, see [the template literals article on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) or this [presentation I made on the topic](https://segdeha.com/es6-templates).